-- 1.4.1 The Charter School shall not operate for profit and may be incorporated as a nonprofit corporation pursuant to the provision of chapter 82 of NRS. - 1.4.2 The Charter School certifies that all contracts obligating the Charter School have been and will be undertaken by the Charter School in accordance with statute and regulation. - 1.4.3 The Charter School and its Charter Board shall operate at all times in accordance with all federal and state laws, local ordinances, regulations and Authority policies applicable to charter schools. - 1.4.4 The Charter School shall be deemed a public school subject to all applicable provisions of local, state and federal law and regulation, specifically including but not limited to health and safety, civil rights, student assessment and assessment administration, data collection, reporting, grading, and remediation requirements, except to the extent such provisions are inapplicable to charter schools. - 1.4.5 Pursuant to NRS 386.513, the Local Education Agency of the Charter School is the Authority.
+- 1.4.1 The Charter School shall not operate for profit and may be incorporated as a nonprofit corporation pursuant to the provision of chapter 82 of NRS. - 1.4.2 The Charter School believes that all contracts obligating the Charter School have been and will be undertaken by the Charter School in accordance with statute and regulation.
+By December 1, 2017, the Charter School shall certify that all contracts obligating the Charter School have been undertaken in accordance with statute and regulation or notify the Authority of any contract that are not in accordance with statute or regulations and the efforts in plans to undertake to bring those contracts into conformance.
+If after the Charter School undertakes good faith efforts to comply with this section, the Charter School needs additional time to comply, it shall be able to request no more than two separate thirty day extensions. - 1.4.3 The Charter School and its Charter Board shall operate at all times in accordance with all federal and state laws, local ordinances, regulations and Authority policies adopted as required by law applicable to charter schools. - 1.4.4 The Charter School shall be deemed a public school subject to all applicable provisions of local, state and federal law and regulation, specifically including